RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>11</sup> And the angel of the LORD said unto her, Behold, thou [art] with child, and shalt bear a son, and shalt call his name Ishmael; because the LORD hath heard thy affliction.
 <sup>12</sup> And he will be a wild man; his hand [will be] against every man, and every man’s hand against him; and he shall dwell in the presence of all his brethren.
 <sup>13</sup> And she called the name of the LORD that spake unto her, Thou God seest me: for she said, Have I also here looked after him that seeth me?
-<sup>14</sup> Wherefore the well was called Beerlahairoi ; behold, [it is] between Kadesh and Bered.
+<sup>14</sup> Wherefore the well was called Beerlahairoi; behold, [it is] between Kadesh and Bered.
 <sup>15</sup> And Hagar bare Abram a son: and Abram called his son’s name, which Hagar bare, Ishmael.
 <sup>16</sup> And Abram [was] fourscore and six years old, when Hagar bare Ishmael to Abram.
 ## Chapter 17

 <sup>1</sup> And when Abram was ninety years old and nine, the LORD appeared to Abram, and said unto him, I [am] the Almighty God; walk before me, and be thou perfect.
-<sup>2</sup> And I will make my covenant between me and thee, and will multiply thee exceedingly .
+<sup>2</sup> And I will make my covenant between me and thee, and will multiply thee exceedingly.
 <sup>3</sup> And Abram fell on his face: and God talked with him, saying,
 <sup>4</sup> As for me, behold, my covenant [is] with thee, and thou shalt be a father of many nations.
 <sup>5</sup> Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.